 Abbreviation for "open access"

-I use the term 'academic community' to describe people who are active participants in scholarly discussions in a range of formal or informal contexts.
+I use the term 'scholarly community' to describe people who are active participants in scholarly discussions in a range of formal or informal contexts.
 This includes--but is not limited to--researchers, instructors, and students affiliated with a higher education institution.

 DRM is an abbreviation of"digital rights management."
-DrM technologies "limit what a reader can or cannot do with a given work" (For more detailed information, see "Considering Publishers" in McGuire et al., "An Open Approach to Scholarly Reading and Knowledge Management.")
+DRM technologies "limit what a reader can or cannot do with a given work" (For more detailed information, see "Considering Publishers" in McGuire et al., "An Open Approach to Scholarly Reading and Knowledge Management.")